tektoncd/community/working-groups.md

-This is the documentation working group, related to [`tektoncd/website`](https://github.com/tektoncd/website) and all repository that need to expose documetnation.
+This is the documentation working group, related to [`tektoncd/website`](https://github.com/tektoncd/website) and all repository that need to expose documentation.

 | Artifact                   | Link                                                                                                                                                                                                                                         |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------                                                                                |